/v/ vocabulary-test.com

 The Academic Word List — Core B2 Vocabulary

-The Academic Word List (AWL), compiled by Averil Coxhead at Victoria University of Wellington, is the most important vocabulary resource for B2 learners.
+The Academic Word List (AWL), compiled by Averil Coxhead at Victoria University of Wellington and published in 2000, is the most important single vocabulary resource for B2 learners.
 It contains 570 word families that appear frequently across academic disciplines but are not among the most common everyday words.
-Mastering the AWL is the single highest-leverage activity for reaching B2.
+Mastering the AWL is the single highest-leverage activity for reaching B2, because these words appear in virtually every academic text and many professional and journalistic contexts.

 AWL Sublist 1 — Most Frequent Academic Words